WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 // Load a document into the context.
 // @param[in] document_path The path to the document to load.
 // @return The loaded document, or nullptr if no document was loaded.
-ElementDocument* LoadDocument(const Rml::String& document_path);
+ElementDocument* LoadDocument(const apui::String& document_path);
 ```

-The `document_path` parameter will be given to RmlUi's [file interface](interfaces/file.html) to be open and read.
+The `document_path` parameter will be given to APUI's [file interface](interfaces/file.html) to be open and read.
 If the document is loaded successfully, it will be added to the context and returned.
 Call `Show()` on the document to make it visible.

 You can also load documents directly from a memory stream, this can be useful if you want to receive documents over the network or similar.